 Private ministries in the Church31 Oct 2016, by Doctrines in

-Though the Catholic Church seem to be highly ‘clericalized’, she has so much respect for the lay faithful and have a place of honour for them.
-I made this same point a few week ago when I was invited to talk to the lay leaders of the Apapa deanery of the Catholic Archdiocese of Lagos on the topic; The lay leaders in the propagation of mercy.
+Though the Catholic Church seems high ‘clericalized,’ she has so much respect for the lay faithful and has a place of honour for them.
+A few weeks ago, I made this point when I was invited to talk to the lay leaders of the Apapa deanery of the Catholic Archdiocese of Lagos on the topic; The lay leaders in the propagation of mercy.
 I made them understand that we all have been challenged to be evangelists as Pope Benedict XVI did seven years ago when he inaugurated an ecclesial conference for the Diocese of Rome on “Church Membership and Pastoral Co-responsibility.”
-He challenged the lay people to learn not to only see themselves as mere collaborators with the clergy but to see themselves as co-responsible for the mission entrusted to the Church by Christ Jesus.
+He challenged the lay people to learn to see themselves not as mere collaborators with the clergy but also to see themselves as co-responsible for the Church’s mission by Christ Jesus.
 But this co-responsibility is becoming a problem, especially in the Church of Nigeria.
-Some few lay faithful now see it as a call to gain autonomy, to rise against and cause division in the Church.
+Some few lay faithful now see it as a call to gain autonomy and rise against and cause division in the Church.

 Catholics must beware!
 Do not be deceived.